-Malassezia Folliculitis: Causes and Treatments
+Malassezia Folliculitis: Symptoms, Causes, and Treatments

 Malassezia folliculitis, often mistaken for acne, is a skin condition characterized by the inflammation of hair follicles caused by the Malassezia yeast.
 This yeast is a typical inhabitant of human skin but can increase under certain conditions, leading to an itchy, pustular rash.